biaamanda/biaamanda/README.md

 ### 👩‍💻 About Me
 - 🫡 I'm a Computer Engineering student from Brazil 🇧🇷
-- 📚 I'm currently learning about georeferencing and map optimization
+- 💻 I enjoy learning about technology, innovation and problem-solving; constantly developing skills in programming, computational logic and analytical thinking.
-- 🐕 In my free time, I love hanging out with my dog!
+- 🚀 Always open to learning, growing and contributing with solutions in challenging projects

 ### 🛠 Language and tools